ccgilroy/ma-thesis/doc/ma_revisions/01_intro.md

 ---
 ---

-# Main argument for introduction

-- Gay neighborhoods are a case of urban change and majority-minority relations
-    - We think they exist
-    - We think they exist for reasons
-    - These reasons are not unique
-    - [This is still not interesting to me]
-    - If what we think are the reasons change, we should observe change
-    - DO WE?!?
-    - Maybe not, y'all
-- Argument for recent, widespread change/decline
-- This is possibly overstated
-- What if it's not unique to / common among gay neighborhoods, but localized to particular contexts?
-- here's how I'll go about adding to that conversation

 # Introduction

 > "When we use the phrase 'gay community' we are implying something more than a gay territory and an open gay life style.
 We are referring to a deliberate effort by gay people to set up their own organizations and institutions in all spheres of life."